 2. Choose the right quality of meat-Purchase a good quality of meat, from a butcher or from the supermarket.
 They grade meat on marbling and the connective tissues.
 Marbling should be shown throughout the meat with white-colored fat (marbling) I always look for a thin coat of marble throughout the meat for the air fryer or Instant Pot, since it will melt and give a nice flavor to the meat, without it being greasy.

 3. Season-Salt your meat before you place your meat in the air fryer.
 I let my meat sit on the counter for about 15 minutes and salt it before air frying.

-4. Room Temperature (Before You Cook)-Take our your meat from the refrigerator and let it rest on the counter for about 15 to 30 minutes, before cooking.
-Steak at room temperature absorb the seasonings better.
+4. Room Temperature (Before You Cook)-Take out your meat from the refrigerator and let it rest on the counter for about 15 to 30 minutes, before cooking.
+Steak at room temperature absorbs the seasonings better.
 It also helps the fibers in the meat loosen, which will produce a tender cut of meat.
 Room temperature steaks (meat) also cook faster than cold steak (meats) seasonings better.

 5. Let Your Cooked Steak (Meat) Rest Again-After cooking let your meat rest, just about 5 minutes.
 It helps to let the juices flow to the center of the steak so that when you cut the steak, all of the juices will not flow out.
 This will give you a better piece of meat for dinner or lunch.